 On that note, goodnight!

-Because of the number of emails and questions I received regarding this post, I expanded it into a more comprehensive ebook.
-This post is 3,769 words.
-The ebook is 11,310.
-There are more details, tips, explanations and sample schedules in my newborn sleep training ebook.
+Because of the number of emails and questions I received regarding this post, I wrote a more comprehensive FREE ebook…. it has 10 principles of infant sleep plus loads more details, tips and sample schedules.

 Pictured: while this process worked for us overall, sometimes you just gotta snuggle your baby to sleep and that’s okay!!
 No baby or mom or parenting method is perfect.
 Be sure to relax and soak up the snuggles while they’re tiny!